From Billable Hours to Smart Hours: Rethinking Legal Productivity in the Age of AI

 At Lexi, we call this the move from billable hours to smart hours — a shift that empowers lawyers to focus on the human side of law, while AI takes care of the mechanical.

-Because the future of legal practice isn’t about working more.
+Because the future of legal practice is not about working more.
+It is about working brilliantly.